garylirocks/quickrefs/azure-backup.markdown

 - Resource type `Microsoft.DataProtection/BackupVaults`
 - Supports certain newer workloads: Azure Disks, Azure Blobs, Azure Databases for PostgreSQL servers
-  - For Azure Blobs, backup is kept in the source storage account, won't be copied to the vault storage
+  - For Azure Blobs, backup is kept in the source storage account, won't be copied to the vault storage ? could be in a vault storage now ?
-  - For Azure Disks, backup is kept as snapshots in your subscription, won't be copied to the vault storage
+  - For Azure Disks, backup is kept as snapshots in your subscription, won't be copied to the vault storage ? could be in a vault storage now ?
 - A config is called "backup instance"
 - Three types of redundancy: LRS, ZRS, GRS
 - Storage tiers: